kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 ![bordered width=40%](images/dynamicphotodisplay_debug.png)

 Notice how the lines shorten and nearly disappear in the two zones where the metadata box can live.
 Seeing is believing!

+### Full Photo With a Thud

+For your next trick, you're going to update the way the full photo view is displayed to make

 ## Conclusion
 ## Challenge